 What is ‘Pupil Premium Funding’?

-This funding has been given to schools and academies at £935 per pupil at secondary and £1900 for looked after children (LAC).
+Schools and academies receive £955 per eligible secondary aged pupil and £2345 (increased from £2300 in 2019) for looked after and recently adopted children.
 We track how this funding is spent and what impact this has on the performance of our students.
 The fund is a separate grant and is therefore largely unaffected by the introduction of the national funding formula for schools.
-For 2018/19 the rate for LAC pupils is to increase to £2300 and the pupils premium funding remains at £935 paid directly to the academy in four quarterly instalments.
+For 2021-22, the premium funding remains at £955, paid directly to the academy in four quarterly instalments.